 This course is oriented towards training students in the use of micro-econometric methods.
-Topics covered in this course will be selected from the following: Further discussion of topics from ECON 624, binary and multinomial response models, censored and truncated regression models, sample selection models, count data models, duration models, program evaluation and treatment effects methods, structural econometrics, the identification problem, stratified and clustered samples, spatial/cross sectional dependence models, dynamic panel data models, weak instruments, non-parametric estimation, bootstrap and jackknife methods, and pre-test estimators.
+Topics covered in this course will be selected from the following: Further discussion of topics from ECON 624, non-parametric and semiparametric methods, series estimation, machine learning tools for prediction and inference, causal inference and treatment effect models using semi-nonparametric methods and machine learning, binary and multinomial response models, structural econometrics, the identification problem, stratified and clustered samples, cross sectional interaction models including models with spatial and social interaction, dynamic panel data models without and with cross sectional interactions, nonparametric estimation and semiparametric methods, quantile regression, weak instruments, bootstrap and jackknife methods, and pre-test estimators.